SoftwareAG/cumulocity-examples/java-agent/README.md

-This repository contains an example agent for Linux, in particular for the Raspberry Pi.
-It consists of the following components:
+This repository contains an example Java Agent with support for Raspberry Pi, Linux, Windows and Mac systems.
+It consists of the following modules:

-* lx-driver: Interface classes for writing hardware drivers and implementing new functionality.
+ * jv-driver: Interface classes for writing hardware drivers and implementing new functionality.
-* lx-agent: The main executable agent including basic device management, should work on all Java platforms.
+ * jv-agent: The main executable agent including basic device management, should work on all Java platforms.
  * rpi-driver: Hardware driver for the Raspberry Pi.
+ * kontron-driver: Hardware driver for
+ * mac-driver: Hardware driver for Mac OS X systems.
+ * generic-linux-driver: Hardware driver for linux systems lacking /proc/cpuinfo.
+It uses the MAC address to register the device.
+ * win-driver: Hardware driver for Windows systems.
-* piface-support: A simple Piface integration.
+ * piface-driver: A simple Piface integration.
-* tinkerforge-support: Support for Tinkerforge bricks.
+ * tinkerforge-driver: Support for Tinkerforge bricks.

-For running the agent,
-* Edit lx-agent/cumulocity.properties and copy it to /etc.
-* Include the required jars into the classpath and run c8y.lx.agent.Agent.

-Maven can help you with collecting the required jars, for example through

-	mvn clean install
-	cd assembly
-	mvn -P rpi-driver,tinkerforge-driver dependency:copy-dependencies
-	mvn -P rpi-driver,tinkerforge-driver assembly:single
+ * assembly: Base packaging for all environments.
+ * packages: Environment specific packaging.